What Do Logging Worker Supervisor Do?

 - Determine logging operation methods, crew sizes, or equipment requirements, conferring with mill, company, or forestry officials as necessary.

-Logging Worker Supervisors state the following job skills are important in their day-to-day work.
+When polled, Logging Worker Supervisors say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.